MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Installing and using snippets with Komodo Edit</b></summary>

-The snippets are stored in separate files.
-The snippets are active for files with the  `.pml` extension.
+The snippets are stored in separate files with the  `.pml` extension.
-The snippets are stored in a folder called `PML`, which has to be created.
+They are stored in a folder called `PML`, which has to be created.
 On the Mac, the snippets are stored in `/Users/blaine/Library/Application\ Support/KomodoEdit/11.1/tools/Abbreviations/PML`.
+Be sure to change the folder from *blaine* to your username.

 The snippets are treated as abbreviations that are stored in the tool box.
 The snippet name works as a tab trigger.